 What does KIDsiderate mean?
 It’s Busch Gardens’ promise to make your visit a family affair.
 The park embraces the challenges of parenthood with strollers, baby changing tables, nursing rooms and kid-sized menu options.
 In addition, there’s a height-check station at the entrance of the park so you can easily find out which rides fit your kids.
 KIDsiderate also refers to designated areas designed especially with little ones in mind.
 Land of the Dragons and the Sesame Street® Forest of Fun are two park areas that are bursting with kid fun.

-With these Busch Gardens Williamsburg tips you know what to do—and what to avoid.
+With these Busch Gardens Williamsburg tips, you know what to do—and what to avoid—during your day at the park.
 Now, you’re ready to spend the day at one of the most enchanting amusement parks on the East Coast.

 Ashley is Reserve Direct’s travel expert, visiting Williamsburg to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.